 As always, our students spend half of their day in an English-speaking environment and the other half in a fully-immersive Mandarin environment.
 Phys ed, art and music are incorporated throughout both language programs on a weekly basis.

 Our rigorous curriculum promotes interaction between children that builds cooperation, collaboration and leadership skills.
-We have small class sizes that allow our caring staff to deliver personalized attention enabling our students to learn and shine.
+We have small class sizes that allow our caring staff to deliver personalized attention enabling our students to learn and excel.

 Students are not required to be able to speak Mandarin or English fluently to attend The Dalton School up until Grade 4.